clairexen/riscv-fanfic/riscv-posit/riscv-posit.md

 A proposal for a RISC-V posit extension
 =======================================

-DISCLAIMERS:
+**DISCLAIMERS**

-This proposal is meant as a basis for further discussion about adding posit support to RISC-V. It will be subject to change.
+**This proposal is meant as a basis for further discussion about adding posit support to RISC-V. It will be subject to change.**

-There is a separate RISC-V posit proposal on posithub.org.
-This is completely independent from the work in this document.
+**There is a separate RISC-V posit proposal on posithub.org.
+This is completely independent from the work in this document.**

 Introduction